 Several models of ADHD propose that the symptoms of ADHD are associated with underlying deficits in executive functions (EFs; Barkley, 1997; Castellanos et al., 2006; Rapport et al., 2008).
-Working memory is one EF process/domain that is implicated in ADHD samples (ref).
+Working memory is one EF process/domain that is implicated in ADHD samples (Willcutt et al., 2005).
 According to Shah and Miyake (1999), working memory involves the “control, regulation, and active maintenance of task-relevant information.”
-A meta-analysis by Rapport et al. (2008) found that boys with ADHD perform significantly worse on working memory tasks than boys without ADHD.
+A study by Rapport et al. (2008) found that boys with ADHD perform significantly worse on working memory tasks than boys without ADHD.
 Stevens et al. (2002) found that children with ADHD have deficits in inhibitory control compared with typically developing children.
 Inhibition is “withholding of responding, delayed responding, cessation of ongoing responses, and resisting distraction or disruption by competing events” (Barkley, 1997).
 A meta-analysis of EFs and ADHD found medium effect sizes for behavioral inhibition and ADHD (Willcutt et al., 2005).

 Depression severity has been found to be associated with executive function impairments (Hawkey, 2017; McDermott and Ebneier, 2009; Wagner et al., 2011).
 For example, Wagner et al. (2011) found that executive function deficit was significantly related to depression status as compared with healthy controls.
 McDermott and Ebneier (2009) also found significant correlations between depression severity and executive function.
-There are very few studies that have relations between subscales of the CDI and executive functions.
-Sandra et al. (2011) investigated the relations between the subscales of the CDI and three factors of the Barratt Impulsiveness Scale-11 for children (BIS-11c).
-Kavanaugh and Holler (2014) looked at relations between the subscales of the CDI and many vobjective executive function measures.
-Other than these two studies, others tend to only look at the CDI total score.
-For this reason, we analyzed relations between subscales of the CDI and domains of the BRIEF.
+There are very few studies that have examined relations between subscales of the Children’s Depression Inventory (CDI) and executive functions.
+Cosi et al. (2011) investigated the relations between subscales of the CDI (e.g., anhedonia, negative mood, negative self-esteem, ineffectiveness, and interpersonal problems) with three factors of the Barratt Impulsiveness Scale-11 for children (BIS-11c; e.g., motor impulsivity, non-planning impulsivity, and cognitive impulsivity).
+All depression symptoms were significantly correlated with each of the three impulsivity factors, except negative mood was not significantly correlated with non-planning impulsivity.
+Kavanaugh and Holler (2014) examined the relations between the subscales of the CDI (e.g., anhedonia, negative mood, negative self-esteem, ineffectiveness, and interpersonal problems) and executive functions (e.g., planning/problem-solving, set-shifting/cognitive flexibility, response vinhibition/interference control, fluency, and working memory/simple attention).
+Other than these two studies, researchers have defined depression globally by examining the relationship between a summative score depression severity.
+The present study is unique in that we attempt to understand the relations among a number of separate (but related) depressive factors and several EF domains (e.g., inhibition, set-shifting, emotional control, initiation, working memory, planning/organization, organization of materials, and monitoring).

 The aim of this study is to investigate the relations between ADHD symptoms, depression symptoms, and executive functions.
-We examined the relation between ADHD symptoms and depression symptoms, the relation between ADHD symptoms and EFs, and the relation between depression symptoms and EFs.
+We expect to document a significant positive relationship between ADHD symptoms and depression symptoms, a significant positive relationship between ADHD symptoms and EF deficits, and a significant positive relationship between depression symptoms and EF deficits.

 By examining these relations, we hope to gain a better understanding of the role of executive functions in both ADHD and depression symptoms.
 Knowing which EF deficits are common to both ADHD symptoms and depression symptoms and which are unique to each may improve differential diagnosis and the diagnosis of comorbid ADHD/depression.

 Method